 For instance, if you currently work in a very active job, how will you make sure that you continue to stay active during retirement?
 Or if you enjoy having a daily routine, how will you create a meaningful new routine?
 If you’re sociable, it’s important to consider how you’ll keep in contact with others when you retire.

 For example: do you have clubs or classes you’d like to join?
-Do you have other retired friends that you can spend time with?
-Would you benefit from a part-time job or voluntary role that would allow you to continue mixing with people while giving back to the community?
+Do you have other retired friends you could spend time with?
+Would you benefit from a part-time job or a voluntary role to continue mixing with people while giving back to the community?

-For anyone in a relationship, it’s a good idea to think about how retirement could affect the dynamics of daily life with your partner.
-Is your partner retired too?
-And if so, how will you be sure to give each other space?
+If you’re in a relationship, it’s a good idea to think about how retirement could affect the dynamics of daily life with your partner.
+Is your partner retired, too?
+And if so, how will you give each other space?

-If you’re unsure what you want your retirement lifestyle to look like, you could try creating a vision board of what you want it to look like.
-This can help inform and guide your decision over whether to retire, as well as the retirement planning process.
+If you’re unsure what you’d like your retirement lifestyle to look like, you could create a vision board of what you want it to look like.
+This can help inform and guide your decision on whether to retire, as well as the retirement planning process.

 6. Where will I live?

-Many of us will base decisions on where we live around our work.
-For example, perhaps you’ve always lived somewhere that allows you to be within reach of your workplace.
-And maybe you’ve had to compromise on the size of your home due to needing to live in a commuter area where property prices are high.
+Many of us base decisions on where we live around our work.
+For example, perhaps you’ve always lived somewhere within reach of your workplace.
+And maybe you’ve had to compromise on your home’s size to live in a commuter area where property prices are high.

 Planning for retirement also means considering where you might live during this next phase of life.
 If you’ve always dreamt of living by the coast, why not use retirement as an opportunity to take the plunge?
 Or, if you’re keen to retire but know that you’ll have to downsize to afford it, where would you like to move to instead?
 Would you be happy living in a smaller place?

-If you’re planning to retire completely, it can also be beneficial to live in an area where you’re within close reach of friends and family, or where there are things going on relevant to your interests.
-Having a support network can make it much easier to remain active in society, which is important for both mental and physical health.
+If you’re planning to retire completely, it can also help to live in an area where you’re within close reach of friends and family, or where there are relevant events for your interests.
+Having a support network can make it much easier to remain busy and positive, which is important for both mental and physical health.

-For ideas on where to live if or when you retire, you might want to check out our articles; 14 of the best places to retire in the UK and 10 popular European destinations for a move abroad.
+For ideas on where to live if or when you retire, check out our articles: 14 of the best places to retire in the UK and 10 popular European destinations for a move abroad.

 7. What’s most important to me, and how can I prioritise this when I retire?